Your trip includes

 (Walking Day: 2.8 miles | 4.5 kilometers | 6,500 steps)

 This morning, you will enjoy breakfast and transfer to Sarria.
-Sarria is located in the northwest of Spain and is noted for being the entry point to the oriental side of the region, Galicia.
-Your transfer will end and you will begin on foot from Foncebadon.
+Sarria is located in the northwest of Spain and is well-known as the entry point to the oriental side of the region, Galicia.
+You will then begin your journey on foot from Foncebadon.
 In the eleventh century, this village was a common resting place for pilgrims on El Camino due to its hospitals, hospice, and church.
 Currently, the structures that have served so many are now in ruins.
 While in Foncebadon, you will walk to view the “Iron Cross.”
-This Cross is a common pausing place for pilgrims as they leave a stone at the foot of the cross to symbolize a sin or burden that they are leaving behind.
-Your tour continues as you leave your burdens behind and continue onward to the village nestled in the mountains, O Cebreiro.
-Many pilgrims pause at this site due to the Eucharistic Miracle that occurred in the year 1300.
-Additionally, be sure to have your cameras ready as this village is suspended 1,300 meters in the air and provides a breathtaking panoramic view.
+This Cross is a place where pilgrims traditionally leave a stone at the foot of the Cross to symbolize a sin or burden that they are leaving behind.
+Your tour continues as you walk to O Cebreiro.
+Many pilgrims pause at this site to see the Eucharistic Miracle that occurred in the year 1300.
+Be sure to have your camera ready, as this village is suspended 1,300 meters in the air and provides a breathtaking panoramic view.
 Your first walking day culminates with a delicious meal and an overnight in Sarria.

 Day 4: Sarria - Portomarin